 What is a PROVINCIAL QUALIFIER?

-Provincial Qualifiers are the competitions held in each province to select the national delegates who compete for the title of Miss World® Canada.
+Provincial Qualifiers are the competitions held in each province to select the delegates who compete in the Canada’s National Pageant.
 There may be more then one in each province.
 For example, if there are 40 girls in the Miss Alberta World pageant – 15 girls will be selected to go to nationals.
 There is an entry fee to compete at the Provincial Pageant which varies on province please inquire for the cost of your province.

 Do you award titles at the provincial qualifier?

-Titles are optional, delegates that qualify at a provincial qualifier have the option of receiving a title.
+City & Regional Titles are optional, delegates that qualify at a provincial qualifier have the option of receiving a title to rein for a year or to compete at the National Canada pageant without one.
 They are awarded according to ranking in the scores and where each finalist resides.
 Delegates can opt out of titles, if they choose to receive a title they are expected to promote it and attend events in their community.
-Titles have no influence on winning Miss World Canada.
-Titles are given for the sole benefit of the delegate to have the experience and opportunities you get as titleholder.
+Titles have no influence on winning any of the five “MISS” Canada Titles we hold Exclusive Licences for.
+Titles are given for the sole benefit of the delegate to have the experience and opportunities you receive as titleholder.

 I do not have any experience.
 What are my responsibilities?

-You do not need experience – that is where the Miss World® Canada workshops on the first day come in.
-Competing in the provincial has benefits, and it’s entirely up to you to determine how much you want to do with your title.
+You do not need experience – that is where the Pageant Group Canada workshops on the first day come in.
+Competing in the provincial has benefits, if you qualify for Nationals its entirely up to you whether you have a title or not; furthermore you make your appearance schedule.
 There are tons of opportunities that come with a title and if you want to take advantage of it you can; but nothing is mandatory, school & careers are always a priority and we understand that exceptional young women have very busy schedules so we make it easy for you.

 How old do I have to be to enter?